ayaemx/ayooya-movie-app/src/README.md

 npm run build
 npm run deploy
-Your app will be live at:
+the app will be live at:
 https://ayaemx.github.io/ayooya-movie-app/

 text